aSquaredRush/aSquaredRush/README.md

-# Hi, I'm Aarush, and I'm interested in a bunch of stuff:
+# Hi, I'm Aarush, and I'm a highschooler interested in a bunch of stuff:

 ## Math: Euclidean geometry/ competitive calculus